-2 credits; 1 lecture and 2 lab hours Students continue their exploration of specific buildings, artists, and design projects from various cultural contexts and explore the design decisions that evolve from the knowledge of history and various cultures.
+2 credits: 1 lecture and 2 lab hours

+Students continue their exploration of specific buildings, artists, and design projects from various cultural contexts and explore the design decisions that evolve from the knowledge of history and various cultures.
 They are introduced to critical evaluation of sources of information to develop research skills.
-Prerequisite(s): ID 122.